-We located much of the office (Magnificat antiphon for the first vespers, full matins – invitatorium, 9 antiphons and 9 responds – and full lauds) of St. Gengulphus in an early 13th century manuscript.
-This manuscript (Metz 461) was lost in a bombing raid in WWII on the French city of Metz library, but survived in a microfilm made by the Abbey of Solesmes in the interbellum years to support their research into chant restoration.
+We located much of the office (Magnificat antiphon for the first vespers, full matins – invitatorium, 9 antiphons, 6 readings and 9 responds – and full lauds) of St. Gengulphus in a 13th century manuscript.
+This manuscript (Metz 0461) was lost in a bombing raid in WWII on the French city of Metz library, but survived in a microfilm made by the Abbey of Solesmes in the interbellum years to support their research into chant restoration.
 An early hymn for Gengulphus was also found in an 11th century manuscript – text only, still (late 2019) searching for the appropriate music for this hymn.
-This proved more difficult than finding the office material but we did locate it in Monumenta Germaniae Historica in an account by a very renowned 20th century German historian – Wilhelm Levison – on the life of St Gengulphus.
-He refers to an 11th century manuscript in Berlin – but we still (October 2019) have to confirm this in the referred manuscript itself for 100% certainty.
+This proved more difficult than finding the office material but we did locate it in Monumenta Germaniae Historica (see page 170) in an account by a very renowned 20th century German historian – Wilhelm Levison – on the life of St Gengulphus.
+He refers to an 11th century manuscript in Berlin – but we still have to confirm this in the referred manuscript itself for 100% certainty (it is not online).

 Present planning is to record the office in the church in Malay (southern Burgundy) in a week long recording session in May 2021 (an earlier scheduled 2020 date was delayed due to the corona crisis).
 This is the same location as used for the Psalterium Project completed in May 2018.
 Presentation of the Gengulphus project is now indefinite.